Disease Modifying Therapies Choices booklet

 What type of MS is it prescribed for?

 Ocrevus is highly effective when treating more active forms of RRMS.
-It can only be offered if Lemtrada (alemtuzumab) is contraindicated or unsuitable.
+It is usually only available if Lemtrada (alemtuzumab) is contraindicated or unsuitable (40).
+It is also available for those with early stage inflammatory PPMS (5).

 What are the side effects?

-Infections are also common, such as chest infections, coughs and colds and herpes virus infections (cold sores or shingles).
+Infections are also common, such as chest infections, coughs and colds and herpes virus infections, for example cold sores or shingles (41) (42).

 Plegridy (beta interferon 1a)